 The 10 Best Soundbars

 This wiki has been updated 38 times since it was first published in March of 2015.
 Yes, it's really annoying that most flat screen TVs do not come with forward-facing speakers, so they sound dreadful.
 But you can still fix that audio conundrum with one of these sound bars and give your TV shows, music, movies, and sports that extra clarity and ooomph they deserve.
 You can choose one that comes with or without a subwoofer, depending on your bass preferences.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes